Lazy-Day-Tech/TapTrack-User-Reference/docs/Changelog/Beta-1.5.5.md

     - Updated counter logic in BookingRecordView to support both manual and automatic modes
     - Enhanced BookingRecordView UI
 - Fixed a bug preventing step back functionality in new repair record creation
+- Fixed bug where Shuttle Seats were still being displayed in `ReportLookupPage` as rentals
+- Fixed bug where records would not be distinct in `ReportLookupPage` if navigated to from `HourlyReport`
+- Added support for `duplicateRentalHandler()` in `ReportLookupPage`
 - Greatly improved BookingRecordView support for small screen sizes
 - Fixed overlapping flag-button row for large bookings
 - Improved username fetching with backend data security